If you are a beginner and do not know much about the CLAT examination, let me explain it to you in a very easy and understandable manner.

 You should concentrate on building a strong foundation in the following subjects:

 In recent years, the examination pattern has shown a clear inclination towards contemporary legal developments and current legal issues.
-Therefore, staying updated with recent legal news and events is extremely important.
+Therefore it is extremely important to stay updated with the recent legal news and events.

 General Knowledge (GK)

-The nature of the paper is comparatively predictable because questions are usually framed around major national and international happenings.
+In CLAT the GK section is primarily based on current affairs and the nature of the paper is comparatively predictable as the questions are usually framed around major National and International news and events.

-Your focus should remain on major and relevant events rather than memorising minor or unimportant facts.
+Your focus should always be on the major and relevant events rather than memorising unimportant facts.

 English